Liamani Segura: Early life

+Career

 In 2018, the nine-year-old Segura was cast as Dorothy in the Lees–McRae College Summer Theatre production of The Wiz.

 In 2019, Segura sang the national anthem at the NCAA Women's Final Four Championship game.

 In 2020, Segura started her own YouTube channel on which she uploads videos from her live performances as well as sings covers of contemporary songs.
 She participated in the Deborah Cox Challenge, posting her cover of the ending to Cox's song "Nobody's Supposed to Be Here" on Instagram and earning high praise from Cox herself.
 During the COVID-19 pandemic, she videotaped the national anthem for a virtual Memorial Day livestream event and sang the national anthem in a fan-less stadium for the Milwaukee Brewers' home opener on July 31.

-In 2022, Segura was cast in High School Musical: The Musical: The Series as Emmy.
+In 2022, Segura was cast in season 3 of High School Musical: The Musical: The Series as Emmy in a recurring role.
+In 2023, Segura was promoted to the main cast for the 4th season of the series.

+Her debut single, "Sunkissed," was released in 2024 through Def Jam Recordings and UMG Recordings, Inc.

+In 2025, she was announced as part of the cast of the fifth Descendants film, Descendants: Wicked Wonderland, as Pink, the daughter of the Queen of Hearts and the sister of Red.

 Awards and honors

 Segura has placed first in the Racine Journal Times reader poll for best musician in the county in 2018, 2019, and 2020.

 She won second prize for her performance of "I'll Be There" at a 2019 talent show benefiting the HOPES Center of Racine sponsored by the Racine Dominican Sisters.